Coder-TarunRawat/AI-ML-Assignment/README.md

 Medical Imaging: Images such as MRIs, CT scans, or X-rays, which may be processed with machine learning algorithms (like deep learning) to detect patterns.
 Time-Series Data: Data collected over time, such as patient vital signs or heart rate readings, which are crucial for understanding trends and changes in the patient's condition.

+# Problem Statement
+The Healthcare industry faces a significant challenge in managing hospital readmissions, which can result in increased healthcare costs, resource strain, and poorer patient outcomes.
+Predicting patient readmission after discharge is critical for improving patient care and hospital efficiency.

+Problem Statement:
+Given a patient's medical history, demographic information, and clinical data, how can we predict the likelihood of a patient being readmitted to the hospital within 30 days of discharge?

+Hospitals often struggle to identify which patients are at high risk of readmission, leading to delayed interventions, unnecessary readmissions, or inadequate post-discharge care.
+By developing a predictive model that accurately estimates the risk of readmission, hospitals can take proactive measures, such as targeted follow-up care, monitoring, or personalized treatment plans, which can reduce readmissions, improve patient outcomes, and lower healthcare costs.

+#Objective:
+Predictive Modeling: Build a machine learning model that uses a range of data sources (EHRs, demographics, test results, etc.) to predict the probability that a patient will be readmitted within 30 days.

+Actionable Insights: Provide healthcare professionals with insights to prioritize high-risk patients and implement preventive strategies.

+Cost Reduction: Reducing unnecessary readmissions can lead to better resource management and lower healthcare costs.